-To develop a Final Report addressing the working group's charter questions with recommendations as outlined above, following the processes described in the GNSO Working Group Guidelines.
-The recommendations contained in this report include proposed changes to the GNSO Operating Procedures.
+To develop, at a minimum, an Initial Report and a Final Report addressing the recommendations outlined above, following the processes described in the GNSO Working Group Guidelines.
+The recommendations contained in this report may include proposed changes to the GNSO Operating Procedures.